KirkDJohnson/Brim-IDS-Analysis-Lab/README.md

 <img src="https://github.com/KirkDJohnson/Malicious-Download-Analysis-with-Brim-Lab/assets/164972007/f518206a-e225-428c-b34d-870f3578b885"  alt="Brim Analysis"/>
 <br />
 <br />
-Lastly for this investigation, when I first examined the Suricata logs in Brim there were two alerts for "Not Suspicoius Traffic" from different IPs than the primarly attacker, but considering the host is compromised with a Trojan it is worth investigating all traffic for further Indicators of Attack<br/>
+Lastly for this investigation, when I first examined the Suricata logs in Brim there were two alerts for "Not Suspicoius Traffic" from different IPs than the primarly attacker, but considering the host is compromised with a Trojan it is worth investigating all traffic for further Indicators of Attack.<br/>
 <img src="https://github.com/KirkDJohnson/Malicious-Download-Analysis-with-Brim-Lab/assets/164972007/94a1a5b4-985e-4e25-a268-d5152db72b02"  alt="Brim Analysis"/>
 <br />
 <br />
-The first IP I examined was 64[.]225[.]65[.]166, when uploaded to VirusTotal it has a 0/90 community score, however when it is a DigitalOcean domain meaning it is hosted int he cloud very cheap ans wasily created/deleted.
+The first IP I examined was 64[.]225[.]65[.]166, when uploaded to VirusTotal it has a 0/90 community score, however when it is a DigitalOcean domain meaning it is hosted in the cloud.
+This is a very cheap and easy way to create and delete servers.
 More importantly, in the Relations tab, it hass Passive DNS replication and Communicating files with clearly malicious entities signifying this IP to be malicious and part of the attack.<br/>
 <img src="https://github.com/KirkDJohnson/Malicious-Download-Analysis-with-Brim-Lab/assets/164972007/ea751eee-ef67-4e55-9dd3-b1dc3f929e88"  alt="Brim Analysis"/>
 <br />
 <br />
-The second IP had a bit more evidence, VirusTotal did have a labled as malicious, however, filtering for the IP on brim shows a DNS query to 2partscow[.]top.
+The second IP had a bit more evidence, VirusTotal did have a labled as malicious, however, filtering for the IP on Brim shows a DNS query to 2partscow[.]top.
 Searching for that domain in VirusTotal also shows that is malicous with relations to futher malicious domains and files.<br/>
 <img src="https://github.com/KirkDJohnson/Malicious-Download-Analysis-with-Brim-Lab/assets/164972007/17d65d4a-9f9c-44f7-82c6-1d7d3ef185f7"  alt="Brim Analysis"/>
 <img src="https://github.com/KirkDJohnson/Malicious-Download-Analysis-with-Brim-Lab/assets/164972007/f21aec3b-6f32-48f4-a1b2-8c6b6ed5bf16"  alt="Brim Analysis"/>
   <img src="https://github.com/KirkDJohnson/Malicious-Download-Analysis-with-Brim-Lab/assets/164972007/d3c9ae2e-84aa-4b4f-b21e-c750f28a4823"  alt="Brim Analysis"/>